pinax/pinax/docs/faq.md

 ## Which starter project should I start with?

-If you're wanting to build a new site with a combination of project-specific functionality and a few Pinax apps then you probably want to start with either the **Zero** starter project (if you don't have users logging in to your site) or the **Account** starter project (if you *do* have users logging in to your site).
+If you want to build a new site with a combination of project-specific functionality and a few Pinax apps then you probably want to start with either the **Zero** starter project (if you don't have users logging in to your site) or the **Account** starter project (if you *do* have users logging in to your site).